tryton-vanmeer/tryton-vanmeer.github.io/content/drafts/2020-03-27-fish-is-great-dnf-completion.md

 dconf-devel-0.36.0-1.fc32.i686
 ```

 Of course this doesn't break any functionality and is only aesthetic.
 But as an Arch Linux user it does hurt me on a minimalist level.
+I don't need to see metadata like the Fedora version or even the version of the package.
+I especially don't need to see that I'm installing an x86_64 package on my 64bit install of Linux.

 So I looked into the fish completion for DNF.
 And here is the relevent part: